A colophon is traditionally the part of a book that describes how it was made. This page serves that purpose for this site.

 Accessibility

 I aim for WCAG AA compliance.
-The site works without JavaScript, respects reduced motion preferences, and should be navigable by keyboard and screen reader.
+The site respects reduced motion preferences and should be navigable by keyboard and screen reader.
 If you encounter accessibility issues, please let me know.

 Energy

-This site produces approximately 0.03g of CO2 per page view, earning an A+ rating on Website Carbon Calculator.
-That’s cleaner than most websites, largely thanks to minimal JavaScript, optimized images, and static page generation.
+This site produces approximately 0.02g of CO2 per page view, earning an A+ rating on Website Carbon Calculator.
+This is cleaner than 95 % of all web pages globally.

 Inspiration